sandstede-lab/Pattern_Continuation/README.md

 The following file contains examples for (1) snaking in 1D Swift-Hohenberg model, and (2) stripes/spots in various 2D reaction-diffusion systems (Brusselator, Swift-Hohenberg, Gray-Scott, Schnakenberg).

+Example usage: tracing out stripe/spot interface for Brusselator:

 ```
 cd BifurcationTracing
 Main_ReactionDiffusion2D
 ```

-The following file contains examples for spiral waves:
+Spiral wave (Barkley):
 ```
 cd BifurcationTracing
 Main_Barkley_bisection
 ```
-Note that users may need to create their own Mex files by typing `make' in command line within the corresponding folder, such as DataGenerator/Spiral_Wave/Barkley.
+Note that the spiral wave simulations may require compilation locally.
+Users may need to create their own Mex files by typing `make' in command line within the corresponding folder, such as DataGenerator/Spiral_Wave/Barkley.

 ### To reproduce figures in paper